CalebLehman/dotfiles/vim/.config/vim/cheat_sheet.md

 least familiar enough that I can look it up in the Vim help system as-needed.

+## Fix syntax highlighting

+Depending on your cursor position, file syntax highlighting can be messed up on open.
+Run `:syntax sync fromstart` to fix it.

 ## Editing registers

 `:let @<register-name>='<ctrl-r><register-name>'` will assign the